Collegiate School, Bristol

 Collegiate School (formerly known as Colston's Collegiate School and Colston’s School) is a private day school in Bristol, England, and is a member of the Headmasters' and Headmistresses' Conference.
-It is currently in a period of transition from the name Colston’s to Collegiate after BLM protests in 2020.

-It was founded in 1710 by the merchant, Member of Parliament, philanthropist and slave trader Edward Colston as Colston's Hospital, originally an all-boys boarding school.
+It was founded in 1710 by the merchant, slave trader, philanthropist and Member of Parliament Edward Colston as Colston's Hospital, originally an all-boys boarding school.
 Day-boys were admitted in 1949 and girls were admitted to the sixth form in 1984.
 In 1991 it merged with the Collegiate School, a girls' school in Winterbourne, and was given the name Colston's Collegiate School, but this was reverted to Colston's School in 2005.
 The current headmaster of the upper school is Jeremy McCullough (since September 2014); he joined the school from Lancing College.

 Motto

 The school motto Go and do thou likewise, was the motto for the Colston family.
 It is also one of the mottos for Colston's Girls' School.
 Its origin is Luke 10:37, the conclusion of the parable of the Good Samaritan.